Matthew 9: Fasting

 Verse 14 aligns both the disciples of John the Baptist and the Pharisees in the practice of regular fasting, and contrasts this with the practice of Jesus' disciples, who appear not to fast.
 In Matthew's gospel it is John's disciples who ask the question, for themselves and for the Pharisees, about why Jesus' disciples do not fast.
-In Mark's gospel, the question is in some interpretations asked by apparently impartial observers - "some people came and asked Jesus ...".
+In Mark's gospel, the question is in some interpretations asked by apparently impartial observers – "some people came and asked Jesus ...".

-Raising of Jairus' Daughter and Healing of the Bleeding Woman
+Raising of Jairus' daughter and the healing of a bleeding woman

 In the Gospel of Luke, the miracles follow the exorcism at Gerasa.
 Back in Galilee, Jairus, a patron or ruler of a Galilee synagogue, had asked Jesus to heal his 12-year-old daughter, who was dying (in Matthew's account, Jairus used hyperbolic expressions in his anxiety: ‘My daughter is even now dead’).
 As they were travelling to Jairus' house, a sick woman in the crowd touched the border (or possibly the fringe) of Jesus' cloak and was healed of her sickness.
 Jairus' daughter was then reported as having died, and Jairus was therefore advised not to trouble Jesus, 'the teacher', any further.
 Jesus, however, continued to the house, stating that the girl was not dead but asleep, and restored her to health.
 The chapter ends with Jesus' mandate that Jairus and his wife should tell no-one what had happened.